 Listen to them.

 “I have to be strong… I have… I have to be better…” Sylus groaned as he put his hands over Jeron’s.
 “I’m not good enough.”
-He gasped, the glaze still firmly over his gaze.
+He gasped, his gaze still coated with the violet sheen.

 “Yes you are, Dad!
 Yes you are!”
 Daniel ran up beside Jeron.
 “Please wake up.
 Please come home.
 Please…”